Max Verstappen Joins the Celebration as Heineken's Player 0.0 Champion is Crowned

 MADRID, Dec.
-14, 2024 /PRNewswire/ -- In a thrilling display of speed, precision, and skill, Slovak sim racer Jernej Dovžan emerged as the Player 0.0 Global Champion at the Heineken® Player 0.0 Global Final.
+15, 2024 /PRNewswire/ -- In a thrilling display of speed, precision, and skill Slovenian sim racer Jernej Dovžan emerged as the Player 0.0 Global Champion at the Heineken® Player 0.0 Global Final.
 Held at the renowned GAMERGY gaming festival in Madrid, the event brought together 18 elite sim racers from around the globe, under the eye of four-time world champion Max Verstappen in a bespoke Heineken Player 0.0 arena.

-The iconic Zandvoort racetrack provided the backdrop for an electrifying battle, where Jernej Dovžan from Slovakia triumphed against fierce competition, claiming the title and global recognition as the ultimate sim racing talent.
+The iconic Zandvoort racetrack provided the backdrop for an electrifying battle, where Jernej Dovžan from Slovenia triumphed against fierce competition, claiming the title and global recognition as the ultimate sim racing talent.

 Adding to the excitement, Max Verstappen, Heineken® 0.0 ambassador, took to the stage to meet fans and celebrate the finalists, highlighting the growing intersection of esports, motorsport, and responsible consumption.